JackDanna/FogentRoleplayTemplate/README.md

 ## Movement Speed

-Movement Speed is used in combat to determine how quickly a character can move before others as well as the total distance they can move in a round.
+Movement Speed is used in combat rounds to determien how far a character can move.

 Movement Speed Per Dice Pair Result = (Size of Governing Dice Pool) * (Movement Speed Per Dice)